malcolmlett/malcolmlett.github.io/A-Theory-of-the-Human-Mind.md

 * Consciousness is just a state machine.
 * Free-will - The experience of free-will is an artifact of our tightly integrated mental model, and the labeling of its inputs as 'my thoughts'.

-## Minimum Requirements
+## Overview
+The high-level thought system of the human brain is a state machine with a tightly integrated control mechanism, known as consciousness.
+The low-level older part of the brain is something much more akin to our current deep-learning artificial neural network models - basically just pattern matching/prediction engines.

+# Minimally Conscious Architecture
 I believe the most basic form of consciousness needs only the following:
+* sufficiently interesting inputs & outputs
+* 'current state' - ie: working memory
-* feedback loop: current state of thought is fed back as an input
+* feedback loop - current state of thought is fed back as an input
-* "experience of experiencing" - whatever that is, it's fundamentally important

-In practice, it turns out there are some other requirements, without which consciousness doesn't produce anything interesting, and would never have evolved in biological forms:
-* sufficiently interesting inputs (senses)
-* some form of 'current state' like working memory (this is the 'state' part of a turing machine)
-* a minimum level of intelligence
+* a minimum level of complexity sufficient to incorporate the feedback loop into main logic processing
-* short to long term memory (required for a useful level of intelligence)

 ## See Also
 * [[What is Consciousness]]